Configuring Site to Site VPN

-We can connect the On-premise data center to Amazon VPC using a hard or soft VPN depending on the purpose and actual use needs.
-To establish a Site-to-Site VPN connection, we will need to create and configure a Virtual Private Gateway VPG and Customer Gateway CGW.
+In this guide, we will discuss how to connect an On-premise data center to Amazon VPC using a hard or soft VPN, depending on the specific requirements.
+To establish a Site-to-Site VPN connection, the following steps need to be taken:

-• Virtual Private Gateway (VPG) is a control center connecting the virtual private network (VPN) installed on top of AWS.
+• Virtual Private Gateway (VPG): This serves as the control center that connects the virtual private network (VPN) within AWS.

-• A Customer Gateway (CGW) is the component representing the hard or soft VPN device installed at the Client end.
+• Customer Gateway (CGW): This component represents the hard or soft VPN device located at the Client’s end.

-• VPG is the terminal component of the VPN tunnel located on AWS.
+• VPG: The terminal component of the VPN tunnel within AWS.

-• CGW can be a hardware device or a software application located at the Client end in the VPN tunnel connection.
+• CGW: Can be either a hardware device or a software application located at the Client’s end in the VPN tunnel.

-• You must initiate a VPN tunnel connection from CGW to VPG.
+• VPN tunnel connections are initiated from CGW to VPG.

 • VPG supports both dynamic routing (BGP) and static routing.